wavefrontHQ/docs/pages/doc/wavefront_usage_info.md

 </tr>
 <tr>
 <td>Why do I have cardinality problems?</td>
 <td>If you know there's a spike in data (for example, an ID burst), you can use Wavefront Top or the <a href="wavefront_monitoring_spy.html">Wavefront Spy utility </a> during the spike to drill down into individual data points and tag values.
-Those two tools aren't as useful after the spike -- use the Wavefront Usage dashboards instead. </td>
+Those two tools aren't as useful after the spike - use the <strong>Wavefront Usage</strong> integration dashboards instead. </td>
 <td markdown="span">![example screenshot from wftop Github page](images/wftop_small.png)</td>
 </tr>
 <tr>
 <td>How much data is coming from my source?</td>
 <td>You have several options:<ol><li>Use the <a href="sources_managing.html#examine-sources-in-the-source-browser">Source Browser</a> for a first look.</li>
-<li>Look at the last section in the Wavefront Service and Proxy Data dashboard to see the top sources listed by PPS. </li>
+<li>Look at the last section in the <strong>Wavefront Service and Proxy Data</strong> dashboard to see the top sources listed by PPS. </li>
 <li>Use the <a href="wavefront_monitoring_spy.html#get-started-with-wavefront-top-and-spy">Wavefront Top GUI</a> to filter by source and examine what's coming from the selected source.</li></ol> </td>
 <td markdown="span">![Sources rate screenshot](images/top_sources.png) </td>
 </tr>